 In March, Class four participated in the REEL (Renewable Energy Experiential Learning) which was run in conjunction with Tresoc (Totnes Renewable Energy Society) so that children could learn more about how renewable energy works and why it is important.
 They took part in several workshops including: food miles (how far ingredients have to be transported across the globe) and buying food locally; how solar PV panels work and how much solar energy the school could generate; and, how important worms and microbes are for breaking down waste.
 This culminated in a busy visit to several local energy producing plants in our local area: the Marley wind turbine, Totnes Weir hydro plant, the Dartington Estate solar farm and woodchip boiler and Old Parsonage Farm which is a potential site for an anaerobic digester.
 Then, they created a presentation involving acting, dance and some whizzy facts for the rest of the school to spread the message that the world can’t continue burning fossil fuels and that, thankfully, there are people in our local area making their contribution to global energy production.
 Here are some pictures of the highlights of the project:

-Building intergenerational relationships with our Reception children, aged 4/5 yrs and the residents of the nursing home.
-These visits are much looked forward to by both the children and the residents, where they engage in a variety of activities together, including games, sharing stories, action rhymes and singing, craft making and fun with balloons!
+Building intergenerational relationships with the residents of the nursing home are looked forward to by both the children and the residents, where they engage in a variety of activities together, including games, sharing stories, action rhymes and singing, craft making and fun with balloons!